-A successful raw feeder is always on the look out for cheap sources and a variety of meat options.
+Successful raw feeders always look for cheap sources and a variety of options.

-Local ethnic markets have “odd” cuts at reasonable prices.
+Local ethnic markets have odd cuts and organs at affordable prices.

 Butchers sometimes sell “soup bags” (trimmings from cleaning fish) or trimmings from processing meat.

-Hunters and farmers are a great way to get organs and RMB’s for next to nothing but most of the time free!
+Hunters are a great way to get organs, scraps, and RMB’s for free!

 Grow your knowledge optimize the benefits your cat is receiving through a raw diet.

-Benefits are provided through fish oil, garlic, taurine, etc.
+Benefits are provided through fish oil, probtiocs, taurine, etc.

 Remove all processed foods from your cat’s diet and provide natural treats for training and rewards.

-Prepping meals in advance helps achieve balance in your dogs diet and it also saves time.
+Prepping in advance helps achieve balance in your dogs diet and save time.